M-Nikhil-guptha/Smart_Tomato_Cultivation/README.md

-# We Divivded the Projects into 2 Phases
+# We Divided the Projects into 2 Phases

 ## Phase-01: Focus on Soil Moisture